sail-sg/EditAnything/README.md

 python sam2image_diffuser.py
 # or
 python sam2image.py
+# or
+python sam2edit.py
 ```
-Set 'use_gradio = True' in sam2image.py and sam2image_diffuser.py if you
+Set 'use_gradio = True' in these files if you
 have GUI to run the gradio demo.